-If a Subsidiary of the Parent that is a guarantor of Principal Indebtedness is prohibited or restricted under laws generally applicable to persons of the same legal form as it from becoming a Subsidiary Guarantor, but such prohibition or restriction could be avoided by the inclusion of limitations in the Guarantee to be given by it, such Subsidiary of the Issuer shall become a Subsidiary Guarantor provided that its Guarantee shall incorporate and shall be given subject to such limitations.
+If a Subsidiary of the Parent that is a guarantor of Principal Indebtedness is prohibited or restricted under laws generally applicable to persons of the same legal form as it from becoming a Subsidiary Guarantor, but such prohibition or restriction could be avoided by the inclusion of limitations in the Guarantee to be given by it, such Subsidiary of the Issuer shall become a Subsidiary Guarantor, provided that its Guarantee shall incorporate and shall be given subject to such limitations.

-If, as a result of a change in law taking effect after the Closing Date (in respect of Original Subsidiary Guarantors) or the date on which a Subsidiary became a Guarantor (in respect of New Subsidiary Guarantors), the guarantee of a Subsidiary Guarantor becomes prohibited or restricted under laws generally applicable to persons of the same legal form as it from continuing to be a Subsidiary

-Guarantor, but such prohibition or restriction could be avoided by the inclusion of limitations in the Guarantee given by it, the Guarantee of such Subsidiary Guarantor shall be deemed to incorporate the applicable limitations as of the date such change in law comes into effect, and the Issuer shall procure that the Guarantee of such Subsidiary Guarantor is amended within 30 days of the Parent becoming aware of any such prohibition or restriction to reflect such limitations.
+If, as a result of a change in law taking effect after the date on which a Subsidiary of the Parent became a Guarantor, the guarantee of a Subsidiary Guarantor becomes prohibited or restricted under laws generally applicable to persons of the same legal form as it from continuing to be a Subsidiary Guarantor, but such prohibition or restriction could be avoided by the inclusion of limitations in the Guarantee given by it, the Guarantee of such Subsidiary Guarantor shall be deemed to incorporate the applicable limitations as of the date such change in law comes into effect, and the Issuer shall procure that the Guarantee of such Subsidiary Guarantor is amended within 30 days of the Parent becoming aware of any such prohibition or restriction to reflect such limitations.